Zahirdollie/alx-system_engineering-devops/0x02-shell_redirections/README.md

+#!/bin/bash
-script that prints a confused smiley "(Ôo)'
+script that displays a confused smiley "(Ôo)' .